George Cottrell

-George Cottrell (born 7 October 1993) is a British financier, convicted felon and author.
+George Swinfen Cottrell (born October 1993), nicknamed Posh George, is a British financier and political activist who was convicted of felony wire fraud in the United States in 2017.
 He is a senior adviser, campaigner and fundraiser for Nigel Farage and leads the political consultancy Geostrategy.

-Early life and family
+Early life and education

-Cottrell was born in London, England, to an aristocratic family.
-His father, Mark Cottrell, a businessman and landowner from Gloucestershire, attended Gordonstoun School with Prince Andrew, Duke of York.
-George Cottrell's mother, The Honourable Fiona Watson, a daughter of Rupert Watson, 3rd Baron Manton (d.2003), is a former glamour model and girlfriend of Charles III when he was Prince of Wales.
-On 12 September 2024 it was reported that Fiona Watson had donated £750,000 to Reform UK.

-Cottrell's maternal uncle Alexander Fermor-Hesketh, 3rd Baron Hesketh, a former hereditary peer, was the Government Chief Whip in the House of Lords.
+Cottrell was born in October 1993 in London, England.
+His father, Mark Cottrell, a businessman and landowner from Gloucestershire, attended Gordonstoun School with Prince Andrew.
+His mother, Fiona Watson, a daughter of Rupert Watson, 3rd Baron Manton (d.
+2003), is a former glamour model and girlfriend of Charles III when he was Prince of Wales.
+His uncle Alexander Fermor-Hesketh, 3rd Baron Hesketh, who is married to his maternal aunt Claire Watson, was a Conservative Party politician before joining the UK Independence Party (UKIP).

+On 12 September 2024 it was reported that his mother had donated £500,000 to Reform UK.

-Cottrell was raised and educated on the private island of Mustique, before attending Malvern College, from which he was expelled for illegal gambling.
+Cottrell was raised and educated on the island of Mustique, before attending Malvern College, a private boarding school in Worcestershire, from which he was expelled for illegal gambling.

-Cottrell was reported to be a high-stakes poker player, once losing $20 million in one night.
-He later won about $13 million by betting on Donald Trump’s 2024 election victory.

 Career

 Cottrell was listed as a director in a number of businesses from a young age, both in the UK and overseas.
-Starting in 2013, Cottrell assumed a number of roles at banks, including Credit Suisse, JP Morgan, and Banca Privada d'Andorra (BPA).
-Following the 2015 UK general election, Cottrell was appointed deputy treasurer of the UK Independence Party (UKIP).
+Following the 2015 UK general election, Cottrell, who was also known by the nickname "Posh George", was appointed deputy treasurer of UKIP.

-While head of fundraising for UKIP, Cottrell became the chief of staff to Nigel Farage, who was then UKIP leader.

-In May 2019, Cottrell was reportedly serving as a fundraiser for the Brexit Party.

-In 2025 press reported Cottrell had launched an international political consultancy, Geostrategy, as an unlimited company.

-Biteback Publishing announced How to Launder Money: A Guide for Law Enforcement, Prosecutors, and Policymakers, authored by Cottrell is scheduled for release in February 2026.